 What is TSA Precheck?

-TSA Precheck is a program that saves you time and stress.
-It provides travelers with an expedited security screening process and dedicated line.
-Currently, the program is available for flights departing from over 200 U.S. Airports on 67 different airlines.
-It allows you to zip through the security line without having to remove shoes, belts, light jackets, laptops or 3-1-1 liquids.
-While I love breezing through security when traveling on my own or with my wife, it takes on an even greater value when traveling with the whole family.
+The TSA Precheck program saves you time and stress by providing an expedited security screening process and a dedicated Precheck security line.
+Currently, the program is available for flights departing from more than 200 U.S. airports on 73 airlines.
+Participating airlines print a TSA Precheck logo on your boarding pass.
+It allows you to zip through the security line without having to remove shoes, belts, light jackets, laptops or 3-1-1 liquids, which you have to remove for standard screening procedures.
+While I love having Precheck status and breezing through security when traveling on my own or with my wife, it takes on an even greater value when traveling with the whole family.

-TSA Precheck saves time and sanity when you are navigating the security line with kiddos.
-I don’t know anyone who enjoys the necessary security screening process at the airport, and children seem to lose patience faster than most.
-Also, my 4-year-old daughter hates to take off her “princess” shoes and with TSA Precheck she doesn’t have to so there is one more potential crisis averted.
-Also we generally breeze through the line so our 2-month-old is less likely to burst into tears.
-According to TSA.gov, in May 2019, 92% of TSA Precheck passengers waited less than 5 minutes at security.
-A great benefit for families is that if a parent or guardian has TSA Precheck then any child under 12 who is traveling with them may use the Precheck line as well.
-The child is not required to go through the application process or pay the fee.
+TSA Precheck saves time and sanity when you’re navigating the security line with kiddos.
+I don’t know anyone who enjoys the necessary security screening process at the airport, and children seem to lose patience faster than most people.
+Also, my 4-year-old daughter hates to take off her “princess” shoes, and with TSA Precheck she doesn’t have to.
+So there is one more potential crisis averted.
+Also, we generally breeze through the line, so our 2-month-old is less likely to burst into tears at the security checkpoint.
+According to the Transportation Security Administration website (TSA.gov), in May 2019, 92% of TSA Precheck passengers waited less than five minutes at security.
+A great benefit for families is that if a parent or guardian has TSA Precheck, then any child under 12 who is traveling with him or her may use the Precheck line as well.
+The child is not required to go through the application process or pay the TSA Precheck cost.

-- Apply Online– Submit an online application in five minutes & schedule an appointment at any of 380+ enrollment centers.
+- Apply Online– Submit an online application in five minutes, and schedule an appointment at any of 380+ enrollment centers.

-- Background Check– A ten minute (mine was about three minutes), in person appointment that includes a background check, fingerprinting and an $85 fee.
+- Undergo a Background Check– A ten-minute (mine was about three minutes), in-person appointment includes a background check, fingerprinting and an $85 application fee.

 - Enjoy TSA Precheck!
-Once completed, you are given a Known Traveler Number or KTN which you can then add to your reservation when booking flights.
+Once the process is completed, you are given a Known Traveler Number (KTN), which you can then add to your reservation when booking flights.

 Should I get Global Entry instead?

 Absolutely!
-Since Global Entry includes TSA Precheck, it makes sense to go this route if you can.
-Global Entry provides all the TSA Precheck benefits and it expedites the customs process upon arrival in the United States or partner countries.
+Global Entry is another Trusted Traveler Program that includes TSA Precheck, so it makes sense to go this route if you can.
+Global Entry provides all the TSA Precheck benefits, and it expedites the customs process upon arrival in the United States or partner countries, using Global Entry kiosks at the airport.
 The application process is similar to that of TSA Precheck.
-The cost is $100 but unfortunately every family member (including children) needs their own TTP account.
-If you regularly travel internationally with your kids it would be nice for everyone to have Global Entry.
-I initially went with TSA Precheck only because I had an enrollment center locally, whereas the closest Global Entry enrollment center was almost 3 hours away.
+The application fee is $100, but unfortunately all family members (including children) need their own Trusted Traveler Program account.
+If you regularly travel internationally with your kids, it would be nice for everyone to have Global Entry.
+I initially went with TSA Precheck only because I had an enrollment center locally, whereas the closest Global Entry enrollment center was almost three hours away.

-How Do I Get TSA Precheck or Global Entry for Free?
+How do I get free TSA Precheck or Global Entry?

 My favorite cards that include reimbursement for Global Entry or TSA Precheck are the following:

-- Capital One Venture Card- The Venture has no annual fee for the first year ($95 per year thereafter), a 50k miles sign up bonus after $3,000 in purchases AND it will cover the Global Entry or TSA Precheck fee when you pay the fee using the Venture card at your appointment.
-Basically, you can test the card for a year for free AND get Capital One to cover your 5-year membership in the process.
+- Capital One Venture Card – The Venture credit card has no annual fee for the first year (it’s $95 per year thereafter), a 50,000-mile sign-up bonus after $3,000 in purchases, AND it will cover the Global Entry or TSA Precheck application fee when you pay the fee using the Venture card at your appointment.
+Basically, you can test the card for a year for free AND get Capital One to cover your five-year membership in the process.
 Read more and apply here.

-- Chase Sapphire Reserve- The CSR has a $450 annual fee which is offset by a $300 travel credit and it currently offering a 50k bonus points offer after spending $4,000.
+- Chase Sapphire Reserve – The CSR credit card has a $450 annual fee, which is offset by a $300 travel credit, and it’s currently offering 50,000 bonus points after you spend $4,000.
 It has lots of other benefits that allow you to recoup the cost of the annual fee as well.

-- Southwest Business Performance Card– The new premium Southwest Business card from Chase has a $199 annual fee with a welcome offer of 80,000 Rapid Rewards points after spending $5,000.
-There are benefits including “unlimited free Wifi” and four upgraded boardings per year.
+- Southwest Business Performance Card – The premium Southwest Business card from Chase has a $199 annual fee, with a welcome offer of 80,000 Rapid Rewards points after spending $5,000.
+Benefits include unlimited free Wi-Fi and four upgraded boardings per year.

-Whether you are a solo traveler or traveling with a crew, if you have Global Entry or TSA Precheck at your home airport and travel even occasionally it is a nice time saver and makes the beginning or end of each trip dramatically smoother.
+Whether you’re a solo traveler or you travel with a crew, if you have Global Entry or TSA Precheck at your home airport and travel even occasionally, it’s a nice time-saver and makes the beginning or end of each trip dramatically smoother.

 Points With a Crew has partnered with CardRatings for our coverage of credit card products.
 Points With a Crew and CardRatings may receive a commission from card issuers.
 Other links on this page may also pay me a commission - as always, thanks for your support if you use them